Don Kloetzke

-Don Kloetzke (born 1951) is an American painter, known for his wildlife art portraits, he has also painted landscapes, still life, World War II aircraft along with emotional Green Bay Packer fan themes.
+Don Kloetzke (born July 29, 1951 - May 15, 2023) is an American painter, known for his wildlife art portraits, he has also painted landscapes, still life, World War II aircraft along with emotional Green Bay Packer fan themes.

 Life

-Donald Kloetze, who goes by the professional name Don Kloetze, was born in Oshkosh, Wisconsin, in 1951.
-Raised in a military family, he lived in various locations, including Hawaii, Mississippi, California, Germany, and elsewhere.
-These experiences allowed Kloetze to refine his drawing and painting abilities.
+Don was born in Oshkosh, Wisconsin in 1951.
+His father was in the military so Don moved with his family as they traveled through Hawaii, Mississippi, California, Germany and other places Kloetzke honed his drawing and painting skills.

-His artistic work has earned significant recognition, particularly through his participation in the prestigious Leigh Yawkey Woodson Birds in Art Exhibition, an internationally renowned invitational showcase.
+Kloetzke's work has been accepted by the Leigh Yawkey Woodson Birds in Art Exhibition, an international invitational show.

 Awards

 His list of accomplishments, honors and awards include: